Coelacanth

 Anatomy

-Numerous characteristics are unique to the coelacanth among living fishes.
-Among them is the presence of a "rostral organ" in the snout that is part of the electrosensory system, and an intracranial joint or "hinge" in the skull that allows the anterior portion of the cranium to swing upwards, greatly enlarging the gape of the mouth.
-Neither character exists in any other living vertebrate.
-Other unique anatomical features include a hollow fluid-filled "notochord" (a primitive feature in vertebrates) underlying the spinal cord and extending the length of the body, vertebrae that are incompletely formed or totally lacking bony centra, an oil-filled gas bladder, fleshy "lobed" or limb-like fins that are internally supported by bone, and paired fins that move in a synchronized tetrapod-like pattern.
+As one of the last lobe-finned fish, coelacanth have numerous characteristics unique among living fish.
+Among them is the presence of a special electrosensory organ in the snout called the "rostral organ."
+This organ is filled with a gel and enables the coelacanth to sense low-frequency electrical signals and "see" in the dark.
+Another is a joint or "hinge" in the skull that allows the front portion of the braincase to swing upwards, greatly enlarging the gape of the mouth.
+Neither character exists in any other living vertebrate, though it was common among fish from the Devonian period.
+Other unique anatomical features include a hollow fluid-filled "notochord" (a primitive feature in vertebrates) underlying the spinal cord and extending the length of the body, backbones that are incompletely formed or totally lacking bony centers, enamel teeth, and an oil-filled gas bladder.

 Diversity